nyota-stablecoin/ntzs-stablecoin/README.md

 # Nyota stablecoin - nTZS
 ## Abstract
-cNGN stands apart as the first regulated stablecoin in Africa.
-As a fully compliant digital asset, cNGN offers unparalleled trust and transparency, ensuring security for all users, institutions, and businesses.
+nTZS stands apart as the first regulated stablecoin in Africa.
+As a fully compliant digital asset, nTZS offers unparalleled trust and transparency, ensuring security for all users, institutions, and businesses.

-cNGN, fosters the expansion of fintechs, liquidity providers, and virtual asset entities in Nigeria's digital economy.
-This initiative is bolstered by regulatory approval under the SEC's Regulatory Incubation (RI) Program, significantly contributing to the growth of Nigeria's digital asset ecosystem.
+nTZS, fosters the expansion of fintechs, liquidity providers, and virtual asset entities in Tanzania's digital economy.
+This initiative is bolstered by regulatory approval under the SEC's Regulatory Incubation (RI) Program, significantly contributing to the growth of Tanzania's digital asset ecosystem.

 ## Architecture Overview

-The cNGN stablecoin implementation follows a modular architecture with the following key components:
+The nTZS stablecoin implementation follows a modular architecture with the following key components:

 ### Core Components

-1. **Cngn Token Contract**: ERC-20 compliant token with additional features for regulatory compliance, including:
+1. **NTZS Token Contract**: ERC-20 compliant token with additional features for regulatory compliance, including:
    - Pausable functionality for emergency situations
    - Role-based access control for administrative functions
    - Blacklisting capabilities for compliance requirements